 Any failure of the above certificate validation checks shall result in a failure response code and reason phrase of 437 'unsupported credential'.

-Note-1: Figure 6.1 shows an example of a delegate end entity certificate containing the optional CRL Distribution Points extension.
+Note-1: Figure 6.1 shows an example of a delegate end-entity certificate containing the optional CRL Distribution Points extension.
 The fullName field of the CRL Distribution Points extension references the CRL hosted by the CA that issued the delegate certificate, which in this example is the STI-SCA.
-The example also shows the case where the CRL is signed with the credentials of the parent of the delegate end entity certificate; i.e., the STI intermediate certificate held by the STI-SCA.
+The example also shows the case where the CRL is signed with the credentials of the parent of the delegate end-entity certificate; i.e., the STI intermediate certificate held by the STI-SCA.
 As a result, the STI intermediate certificate indicates a key usage of cRLSign (6) in the Key Usage Extension.

 Note-2: The STI intermediate certificates that are hosted by the STI-SCA and the STI-CA in Figure 6.1 contain a CRL Distribution Points extension that references the CRL hosted by the STI-PA, as specified in ATIS-1000080.
 The verification procedures associated with the STI-PA hosted CRL are specified in ATIS-1000074.